gbv/paia/paia.md

 update_patron / update_patron_name / update_patron_email / update_patron_address
   : Update parts of the patron information by the [update patron] method.

-read_fees
-  : Get fees of a patron by the [fees] method.

 read_items
   : Get a patron’s item information by the [items] method.

 write_items
   : Request, renew, and cancel items by the [request], [renew], and
     [cancel] methods.

+read_fees
+  : Get fees of a patron by the [fees] method.

+read_messages
+  : Get messages to a patron by the [messages] method.

+delete_messages
+  : Delete messages to a patron listed by the [messages] method.

 For instance a particular token with scopes `read_patron` and `read_items` may be used for read-only access to information about a patron, including its